top of page

 "You see, when someone says 'it's impossible,' I have this very bad habit - I can't help myself, I immediately contradict that person in the most positive terms possible.
 A very bad habit, but one that I find hard to break."

-Only days before a massive exhibition is due to open at the New York Museum of Natural History, there is a brutal series of murders.
-Autopsies reveal that the killer is not human.
+Only days before a massive exhibition is due to open at the New York Museum of Natural History, there are a brutal series of murders.
+Autopsies reveal the killer is not human.

 Criticisms